 Abstract

 Consistent decisions are intuitively desirable and theoretically important for utility maximization.
-Neuroeconomics has established the neurobiological substrate of value representation, but brain regions input to the value-processing network is an open question.
+Neuroeconomics has established the neurobiological substrate of value representation, but the identity of the brain regions that provide inputs to the value-processing network is an open question.
 The constructed-preference tradition within behavioral decision research emphasizes a critical role for cognitive processes relying on associations, suggesting a role for the hippocampus in making consistent decisions.
 We compared the performance of 31 patients with mediotemporal lobe (MTL) epilepsy and hippocampal lesions, 30 patients with extratemporal lobe epilepsy, and 30 healthy controls on two tasks: binary choices between candy bars and a number-comparison control task.
 MTL patients show more intransitive choices than the other two groups for the value-based preference but not the number-comparison task, and their intransitive choices increase with their volume of compromised hippocampal tissue.
 These results suggest a critical involvement of the MTL in preference construction and value-based choices.

 Keywords